The Ryan White Program at UofL offers support services needed for eligible clients’ healthy medical outcomes such as:

 - To identify and establish a referral system with area health care and social service providers and community-based HIV organizations, and HIV counseling and testing sites.

-- To ensure that duplication of services by formal and informal support systems does not occur.
+- To avoid duplication of services by formal and informal support systems does not occur.

 - To provide the client with educational information regarding disease transmission and maintenance of a healthy lifestyle, and encourage and reinforce good health habits and secondary prevention methods over the course of case management.